 - Adjusted for inflation, average U.S. freight rail rates (based on revenue per ton-mile) were 46% lower in 2017 than in 1981.

 - Railroads haul one-third of all U.S. exports at cost-effective rates that allow American companies to compete in the global economy.

-- Freight railroads can move one ton of freight an average of 479 miles per gallon of fuel, helping to limit greenhouse gas emissions.
+- Freight railroads can move one ton of freight an average of more than 470 miles per gallon of fuel, helping to limit greenhouse gas emissions.
 On average, railroads are four times more fuel efficient than trucks.

 Many of these benefits are a direct result of the rail industry’s investment in cutting-edge technologies that enhance safety and efficiency.